WebAssembly/spec/document/core/syntax/types.rst

    However, this may be generalized to sequences of values in future versions.

-.. index:: ! function type, value type, result type
+.. index:: ! function type, value type, vector, function, parameter, result
    pair: abstract syntax; function type
    pair: function; type
 .. _syntax-functype: